h2gb/h2gb/src/generic_number/README.md

+*Note: This file was automatically generated from a mod.rs file*

 A library for reading and formatting differently-sized integers and floats.

 The bulk of functionality is split into a couple parts: